tjnine/Eco-OOP-Framework/README.md

 # Eco-OOP-Framework
 A simple vanilla Object Oriented framework that is ready to install and use for eco-sized websites.
-Uses PHP7, ES6, Bootstrap, and soon to come EmberJS 2.7.
+Uses PHP7, ES6, Bootstrap, and soon to come Vanilla ES6 || EmberJS 2.7.

 #Features
 - Users & Group Permissions